-- Take medication.
-Take medication such as ibuprofen (Advil, Motrin IB, others) as needed to relieve pain and inflammation.
+Take medication.
+Take medication as recommended by your doctor to relieve pain and inflammation.

-- Get plenty of rest.
-Find the position that causes you the least discomfort and try to stay in it.
+Get plenty of rest.
+Find the position that causes you the least discomfort when you rest.
 Even when you start to feel better, be careful not to overdo it.